Leigan0/CV/README.md

 [My blog](https://blog.makersacademy.com/meet-our-makers-fellows-leigh-ann-gant-25c71112121f)  |               [Linkedin](https://www.linkedin.com/in/leigh-ann-gant-cii-mp-cert-pfs-dm-a88756105/)

+I was going to describe myself for my CV, but I asked my peers instead, I got the following description which im inclined to agree with.

+'I would say you are unafraid to tackle any task and you see things through to completion.
+You value connections with people but don't force them and you constantly seek to improve your ways of working and your code.'

-I would describe myself as motivated, adaptable and hardworking.
-After several years of trying to work in roles and industries that did not engage me I made the bold move of changing careers.
-I enjoy solving problems and creating things, but I lack artistic flare... so once I tried coding I haven't looked back!
-I find the fact that I will never know everything exciting and I'm inspired to continue on this path by softwares unlimited potential to expand.
+I recently made the bold move of changing careers, after spending several long years of trying to work in roles that didn't challenge me, or particulary interest me.
+I knew I enjoyed solving problems and creating things, but I was also well aware that I lacked artistic flare... so I tried coding.
+Once I started, I haven't looked back.

 I spent a few months teaching myself to code, and was then selected for the highly competitive [Makers Fellowship role](http://www.makersacademy.com/).

-After completing the course and learning the best coding practice, I want to use these newly developed skills and my previous experience to move into a Junior Developer role to bring projects and ideas to life.
+Since attending Makers and embarking on this path my whole attitude to work, and my future career has changed.
+Before I worked soley to live.
+Now I'm motivated by the fact I will never know everything and I'm inspired to continue on this path by softwares unlimited potential to expand.
+I want to use my newly developed skills and my previous experience to move into a Junior Developer role to bring projects and ideas to life.

 ## Skills